 The cleaning schedule will largely depend on the size of the facility, along with how many people regularly spend time there.
-If the facility tends to be emptier, you can potentially move some daily tasks to every other day or every three days.
-On the other hand, if the facility is larger, some tasks may need to be completed multiple times a day, such as cleaning bathrooms and emptying garbage cans.
+If the facility tends to be mostly empty, you can potentially move some daily tasks to every other day or every three days.
+On the other hand, if the facility is larger and fully occupied, some tasks may need to be completed multiple times a day, such as cleaning bathrooms and emptying garbage cans.

-The hours that your facility is open and in use will affect the previous point, but it also affects when you schedule the cleaning.
-After all, your team will be more productive and clients will be happier if they don’t have to work around the cleaning team.
-That is why most companies choose to have their janitorial services start earlier or later than everyone else; it minimizes the overlap.
+The hours that your facility is open and in use will affect the previous point, but it also impacts when you schedule the cleaning.
+After all, your team will be more productive, and clients will be happier if they don’t have to work around the cleaning team.
+That is why most companies choose to have their janitorial services during off hours, as it minimizes the overlap.

 We already touched on this with the size and business of the facility, but you also need to consider how much waste it produces.
-The goal here is to ensure that garbage cans never overflow.
+The goal here is to ensure that garbage cans are emptied regularly and never overflow.

 As you plan your commercial cleaning schedule, remember to account for seasonal variations.
-If your facility tends to be busier at a certain time of the year, then you will likely need to increase the scheduled services during that time.
+If your facility tends to be busier at certain times of the year, then you will likely need to increase the scheduled services during that time.